abehr/antibody-language/README.md

 - Generate a set of candidate sequences mutated using a substitution matrix, to compare with the language model and compute their embeddings.
 - Generate a set of candidate sequences mutated using the language model.
 We evaluate several methods of performing this multi-token prediction task, which we discuss in the report.
 - Train a regression model to predict FoldX binding energy from per-token sequence embedding.
 - Finally, compare the embeddings generated (1) randomly, (2) using a substitution matrix, and (3) by the language model using the regression model.

+The full workflow takes around a day (24h) to run on a p2.xlarge AMI, with around 2 TB of disk space.

 ### Running the workflow